MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If this policy is set to enabled or not set, the context menu item for your default search provider and sidebar search will be available.

-The policy value is only appled when the [DefaultSearchProviderEnabled](#defaultsearchproviderenabled) policy is enabled, and is not applicable otherwise.
+The policy value is only applied when the [DefaultSearchProviderEnabled](#defaultsearchproviderenabled) policy is enabled, and is not applicable otherwise.

   #### Supported features: